-In one of our most popular articles from last year, we explored some of the most exciting business opportunities in 2018 for three of the biggest economies in LATAM: Argentina, Mexico, and Chile.
+In one of our most popular articles from last year, we explored some of the most exciting business opportunities in LATAM for three of the region’s biggest economies: Argentina, Mexico, and Chile.
 In this article we continue the series turning our focus to the often overlooked but prospering Central American nations of Panama, Costa Rica and Nicaragua.

 Panama has indisputably been one of the fastest growing economies in LATAM over the past few years.
 It recorded an average annual GDP growth of 7.2 % between 2001 and 2013, including a stable 4% growth in 2009 during the international financial crisis while its neighbouring countries were stagnating economically.
 Its economy, characterised by the Panama Canal and the US-Dollar as its currency, boasts a highly developed service sector which accounted for 75% of GDP in 2017 and proved to be its main driving force.
 The canal itself makes up 10% of GDP, similar to its agricultural sector.
 Other essential contributors are the Port Colon Free Trade Zone (CFZ) as well as the Trans-Panama pipeline and a large logistics and storage service sector.
 The large amount of public investment in recent years bore fruit with the creation of 280 thousand jobs and the reduction of general poverty from 21% to 17% between 2011 and 2015.
 Following an average investment of 45% of GDP over the past 5 years, the government is predicted to continue implementing projects to secure further sustainable growth.

 A Highly Diversified Investor’s Paradise?